-To keep your horse occupied for as long as possible, it therefore makes sense to try to maximise the amount of fibre in the diet in a form that requires more chewing.
+To keep your overweight horse occupied for as long as possible, it therefore makes sense to try to maximise the amount of fibre in the diet in a form that requires more chewing.
 For example, a scoop of High Fibre Cubes could be replaced with one and a half Dengie measuring buckets of Hi-Fi Original for the same number of calories.

 Of course, eating is not the only factor in keeping horses occupied and company is also really important.
-If your horse has to be kept off grass, if possible, allow access to a companion – some yards even have specific weight-loss areas for horses that have to all be managed in a similar way.
+If your horse has to be kept off grass, if possible, allow access to a companion – some yards even have specific areas for overweight horses that have to all be managed in a similar way.

 Monitor your horse’s grass intake

 Many people who contact the Dengie Feedline report that they have horses that live on ‘fresh air’.
 Most of the time, what they are actually referring to are horses that do very well on grass alone.
 For very overweight horses and ponies and those prone to laminitis, it might be advisable to avoid grass access completely until their weight is reduced.

 A grazing muzzle is one way to allow your horse to have some grass access and free exercise while restricting intake.
 A muzzle should be used only for part of the day, after which the horse should come off grass either to the stable or no-grass area and have access to forage.